Garden offers now on

 With the toilet in place, apply silicone sealant around the base to provide a watertight seal.
 Smooth the sealant with a damp cloth for a neat finish.

-Wrap PTFE tape around the water inlet threads and reconnect the water supply using a flexible connector if necessary – preferably one with a small isolation valve Slowly turn the water supply back on while checking for any leaks around the connections.
+Wrap PTFE tape around the water inlet threads and reconnect the water supply using a flexible connector if necessary – preferably one with a small isolation valve.
+Slowly turn the water supply back on while checking for any leaks around the connections.

 Once the water is back on, install the flush mechanism as per the manufacturer’s instructions.
 Fit the cistern lid and test the flush to ensure everything is working correctly.